fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 - [cert](https://fastlane.tools/cert) will make sure you have a valid certificate and its private key installed on the local machine
 - [sigh](https://fastlane.tools/sigh) will make sure you have a valid provisioning profile installed locally, that matches the installed certificate

-You basically add the following lines to your `Fastfile`
+Add the following lines to your `Fastfile`

 ```ruby
 lane :beta do